aphearin/accelerating_python/README.md

-# Accelerating Python
+# Accelerating Python with Cython

-The purpose of this repository is to provide a few worked examples of how to speed up your python code in two different ways:

-* Using the python multiprocessing module
-* Using Cython

-The approach is to take a simple but non-trivial calculation, and do it repeatedly in different ways to demonstrate some of the tricks involved in writing cythonized parallel code.
-This repository is intended for people with basic knowledge of python, but no prior experience with either Cython or multiprocessing.
-If you are only interested in Cython, and not parallelization, you can simply ignore the sections on multiprocessing, and conversely.
+The purpose of this repository is to provide a few worked examples of how to speed up your python code using Cython.
+The approach is to take a simple but non-trivial calculation of the pairwise sum of two arrays,  and just demonstrate some of the tricks involved in writing cythonized code.
+This repository is intended for people with basic knowledge of python, but no prior experience with Cython.

 ## Getting started